-However, until recently, there had been little or no specific guidance on what should be done in the event these standards were not followed.
-Section 8.2.4.F of the IEEE PSPB Operations Manual now provides guidelines for handling reported cases of authors who have submitted the same manuscript to two or more publications, or who have not properly cited the reuse of their previously published work in newly submitted papers.
+Until recently, there had been little or no specific guidance on what should be done in the event these standards were not followed.
+Section 8.2.4.F of the IEEE PSPB Operations Manual (PDF, 1 MB) now provides guidelines for handling reported cases of authors who have submitted the same manuscript to two or more publications, or who have not properly cited the reuse of their previously published work in newly submitted papers.
 These guidelines are part of the guidelines for handling complaints of plagiarism.
-The purpose of this section is to describe
+The purpose of this section is to describe:

 The guidelines recognize that it is common in technical publishing for material to be presented at various stages of its evolution.
-As one example, this can take the form of publishing early ideas in a workshop, more developed work in a conference and fully developed contributions as journal or transactions papers.
+As one example, this can take the form of publishing early ideas in a workshop, more developed work in a conference, and fully developed contributions as journal or transactions paper.
 This publication process is an important means of scientific communication.
-At the same time, however, the IEEE requires that this evolutionary process be fully referenced by the author.
+At the same time, however, IEEE requires that this evolutionary process be fully referenced by the author.

 Authors who do not properly cite their previous work, or who submit a given manuscript to two or more publications without informing the editor that the paper is concurrently under review by another publication, are subject to corrective actions such as:

 It is at the discretion of each IEEE Organizational Unit whether or not to allow multiple submissions.
 The editor of a publication may choose to re-publish existing material for a variety of reasons, including promoting wider distribution and serving readers by aggregating special material in a single publication.
-This practice continues to be recognized and accepted by the IEEE.
+This practice continues to be recognized and accepted by IEEE.

 The IEEE PSPB Operations Manual is available at: